algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 ## II) Project Intro:
 ### 1) Original Frogger Definition

  Frogger is a 1981 arcade action game developed by Konami and published by Sega.
-In North America, it was distributed by Sega/Gremlin.
-The object of the game is to direct five frogs to their homes by dodging traffic on a busy road, then crossing a river by jumping on floating logs and alligators.
+In North America, it was distributed by Sega/Gremlin. __The object of the game is to direct five frogs to their homes by dodging traffic on a busy road__, then crossing a river by jumping on floating logs and alligators.
 <p align="center">
  <img src="Images/Frogger_game_arcade.png" width= "250">
  </p>